anxdpanic/plugin.video.twitch/README.md

 * I'm having issues with the playback of streams (buffering, dropping, stuttering).

-> This Addon does not handle any aspect of the playback of Twitch streams (that would be the Kodi Video Player), it simply tells Kodi what to play.
+> This Add-on does not handle any aspect of the playback of Twitch streams (that would be the Kodi Video Player), it simply tells Kodi what to play.
-> The Addon does however provide Quality Options which may help if your internet connection / computer specs are below requirements for HD streams.
+> The Add-on does however provide Quality Options which may help if your internet connection / computer specs are below requirements for HD streams.

+* Which features require an OAuth token?

+> Live Notifications, Following (all menus), Follow/Unfollow, Subscriber only content, IRC (Chat)

 What's next?
 ----------------